 Discover the 3 very unpredictable factors that will predict whether you are destined for divorce.

-1. Whether you have taken responsiblitiy for your own footsteps
+1. Have you taken responsibility for your own footsteps?

-2. Whether you have spent time learning about how relationships work
+2. Have you spent time learning about how relationships work?

 It’s amazing how little time people spend on learning about what makes relationships work and what doesn’t.
 There seems to be a common belief that if we live on a planet full of human beings that somehow we should just be able to get along.

-However this is not the case.Why then do we rage war on one another, hear about abusive relationships and see an exponential growth in divorce?
-Its important to understand and learn about them, its just as important to learn about relationships as it is to learn about anything that we get ourselves involved in that we want to take seriously.
+It's important to understand and learn about them, it's just as important to learn about relationships as it is to learn about anything that we get ourselves involved in that we want to take seriously.

 Would you be able to drive a car if you didn’t learn how to first?
 No, of course, you wouldn’t.
 Relationships are the same.
 If you want to make a success of them and avoid divorce you need to learn the key principles that make them successful.

 It’s important to work on yourself and take responsibility for half of the dynamic of any relationship whether it is over or not.

 As the old adage says, "It takes two to Tango", which is true.
 A relationship dynamic is just like a dance.
 There is a push and pull and if you want to change the direction of where you are going, someone will need to take control of where you are heading.